VISN 2 Center for Integrated Healthcare (CIH)

 Who Should Join?
 Members will include but not be limited to: PC-MHI clinical staff and providers, PACT Medical Providers, PACT nurses, Primary Care and Mental Health administrators and leaders from all levels of the system, and, researchers seeking to learn from and support the efforts of those in the field.
 We invite you to join the conversation, share your successes, get help and support from your colleagues and be a part of this important transformation.
 Please see the instructions below.

-To be added or removed from Mental & Behavioral Health in PACT, please email Johnpatrick Marr at the VISN 2 Center for Integrated Healthcare.
+To be added or removed from Mental & Behavioral Health in PACT, please email Leigha Destefano at the VISN 2 Center for Integrated Healthcare.

 To contact the group, simply write an email addressed to "Mental & Behavioral Health in PACT."